 An application to decommission or salvage a transmission facility must include the information outlined in subsection 9.1.
+If the decommission and salvage is related to an energy storage facility that is to be constructed and operated as part of a transmission line, applications must include the information outlined in subsection 10.5 as applicable.

 An application to cancel a transmission facility permit and licence must include the information outlined in subsection 9.2.
+If the cancellation is related to an energy storage facility that is to be constructed and operated as part of a transmission line, applications must include the information outlined in subsection 10.6 as applicable.